Wortex17/Swashbucklers/Rulebook/Standard Trials & Tests.md

     :?
 Any(chance(DEX), chance(STR))
 ```

 The trial will be successful if either test is successful.
-Actually, try the first one, if it is a success, you donít even need to try the other ones.
+Actually, try the first one, if it is a success, you don‚Äôt even need to try the other ones.
 When tests have to be passed, you may choose the order in which you want to try them.
 (You can either make the test on DEX first or the one on STR).